andylemin/PFUI/README.md

 ------
 ### Recommendations;

-- It is recommended to configure the PF firewall to only allow connections on the pfui_firewall port from the Unbound DNS servers running the PFUI_Unbound (PFUI does not implement authentication or encryption for performance as DNS resolved IPs must be installed in the firewall before the client connects to those IPs).
+- It is recommended to configure the PF firewall to only allow connections on the PFUI_Firewall port from the Unbound DNS servers running the PFUI_Unbound (PFUI does not implement authentication or encryption for performance as DNS resolved IPs must be installed in the firewall before the client connects to those IPs).